Crystal-Photonics/crystalTestFrameworkApp/docs/config_desired_value_database.md

 	}
 	\endcode
 <br>
 - *data* (required): the data element is an array of multiple data fields.
 Those contain the single data points acquired by the lua script and are mostly part of the printed pdf report placed under the corresponding section.
-Those values can be of different types and may contain an expected value with tolerance.
+Those values can be of different types and may contain a desired value with tolerance.
 The data_engine checks at the end when the report is generated if all fields are completely set and whether all values are within the tolerance.
 		\code
 		"documentation_section":{
-			"title":"Section without expected values/tolerances, for documentation purposes", "data":[
+			"title":"Section without desired values/tolerances, for documentation purposes", "data":[
 				{	"name": "val_1",    "type": "number",	"unit": "Bq", 			"si_prefix": 1, 	"nice_name":    "Report text 11" },
 				{   "name": "val_2",	"type": "bool",      											"nice_name":   	"Report text 12" },